Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Comparison to the state of the art for zero-shot VideoQA}

 \textbf{Quantitative comparison.} Table~\ref{table:zeroshot} presents results of our method in comparison to the state of the art in \textit{zero-shot} VideoQA settings~\cite{yang2021just}, \textit{i.e.}~when using no manually annotated visual data for training.
 Our approach outperforms previous methods by a significant margin on all 8 datasets.
 In particular, \model{} outperforms Reserve~\cite{zellers2022merlot}, which is trained on one billion YouTube video clips jointly with vision, language and sound, Just Ask~\cite{Yang2022LearningTA}, which uses large-scale automatically generated VideoQA data, and a CLIP baseline~\cite{radford2021learning} matching the text concatenating question and answer to the middle frame of the video.
+Note that \model{} performs competitively even when using no speech input.
 Finally, we note that BLIP~\cite{li2022blip} has a different definition of \textit{zero-shot} where a network finetuned on the image-VQA dataset~\cite{antol2015vqa} is evaluated directly on VideoQA datasets.
 Our Appendix presents results where we outperform BLIP~\cite{li2022blip} in their settings (Section~\ref{sec:blip}) and also includes an analysis of results by question type (Section~\ref{sec:qtype}).
 In summary, our evaluation shows the excellent performance of our model in the challenging zero-shot setup.

 \textbf{Qualitative results.} Figure~\ref{fig:qualitative} illustrates qualitative results of zero-shot VideoQA for our \model{} model and compares them to Just Ask~\cite{Yang2022LearningTA}, as well as to variants of our approach that do not \textit{freeze} the language model (\textit{UnFrozenBiLM}) and use no visual modality (text-only), as evaluated in Section~\ref{sec:ablations}.
 We observe that the \textit{unfrozen} variant can predict answers that lack text-only commonsense reasoning, \textit{e.g.}~in the third example, it is unlikely that a sitting man is swimming.
 The text-only variant does have strong language understanding, but makes visually-unrelated predictions.
 In contrast, consistently with our quantitative results, our model \model{} is able to correctly answer various questions, showing both a strong textual commonsense reasoning and a complex multi-modal understanding.
+We show additional qualitative results in Appendix Section~\ref{sec:addquali}.